-The Wish Centre provides support and opportunities for women, young people and children who have been victims of abuse, domestic and sexual violence and neglect and for those who are suicidal or self harm.
+The Wish Centre provides support and opportunities for young people who have been victims of abuse, domestic or sexual violence and neglect, and for those who are suicidal or who self harm.

 Self harm is a way of coping with extreme circumstances or emotions such as living with sexual abuse or family violence, entering or leaving care, family break up and bereavement.
-There is a spiral of neglect and disadvantage for many children and women.
+There is a spiral of neglect and disadvantage for many young people.

 Middlesex Charities – National – Operating nationally but based in Middlesex